gestionar-directorios-y-ficheros-desde-consola-comandos-en-raspberry-pi

 • 3 min

-Handling files and folders is absolutely essential, and something you will almost inevitably encounter when working with Raspberry Pi.
+Handling files and folders is absolutely essential, and you will run into it almost inevitably when working with Raspberry Pi or any Linux system.

-Fortunately, it is quite simple, and in all operating systems (Windows, Linux, Mac…) the commands are similar or even the same.
+Fortunately, it is quite simple, and in many operating systems (Windows, Linux, macOS…) the commands are similar or even the same.

 Remember that the autocomplete feature for paths is very useful, simply by typing the first few letters and pressing the tab key.